DIY Macrame Coaster Tutorial for Beginners

 Cup of coffee sitting on orange spiral macrame coaster by the window – handmade boho coaster idea

-If you enjoy making eco-friendly crafts, try using natural-dyed cord or recycled cotton for your next one.
-Using sustainable cord turns your project into something thoughtful — for you and the planet.
+• Eco-Friendly: If you enjoy sustainable crafts, try using natural-dyed or recycled cotton cord for your next one.

 Final Thoughts